-...
-His [Christ's] answer is just equivalent to saying, The Father will make it known when it pleases him; but he has not authorized man, angel, or the Son to make it known.
+Him; but He has not authorised man, angel, or the Son to make it known.
 Just in this sense, Paul uses the term know, 1 Cor.
 2:2: 'I came to you making known the testimony of God; for I determined to make known nothing among you but a crucified Christ.'"

-Albert Barnes, in his "Notes on the Gospels," says: -
+Albert Barnes, in his "Notes on the Gospels," says:-

-"Others have said that the verb rendered knowth means sometimes to make known, or to reveal, and that the passage means, 'that day and hour none maketh known, neither the angels, nor the Son, but the Father.'
+"Others have said that the verb rendered knoweth means sometimes to make known, or to reveal, and that the passage means, 'That day and hour none maketh known, neither the angels, nor the Son, but the Father.'
 It is true the word has sometimes that meaning, as 1 Cor.
 2:2."